lesandie/tinybird_nyc_taxi/README.md

 ## Describing and solving the main problem

 Now the main problem is this: we have to get the trip outliers between any two different zones.
 For the sake of simplicity of our model I'm going to explain what an outlier value is and how to simply detect them using simple statistical concepts like the average and standard deviation.
-We could write a piece of python code using numpy and pandas to get a more detailed analysis as I said let's start simple.
+We could write a piece of python code using numpy and pandas to get a more detailed analysis but as I said, let's start simple.

 Outliers or anomalies are values that are out of the normal distribution of the dataset.
 Having a quick look at it we can see that there are trips with different pickup and dropoff dates (very long trips of > than 8h in Manhattan?) or a passenger_count of 9, when the average passenger is between 1 and 2.
 So we have detect these anomalies with a couple of easy statistical functions.
 The original dataset has many variables (columns) that can be studied like fare_amount but for the sake of the simplicity we’re going to work with trip time (difference between the pickup and dropoff times) the passenger_count and trip_distance.
 We can extrapolate this model to work other variables like fare_amount.

 A good place to start looking for a reasonable value are the mean and we can use the standard deviation to get a range of possible values.
-Also with these two values we can build a score to detect if a value is within an acceptable range: The z-score
+Also with these two functions we can build a score to detect if a value is within an acceptable range: The **Z-score**

-The Z-score or standar score is the number of standard deviations from the mean.
-In we work with the mean and standard deviation creating an upper and lower limit, our acceptable range will be one standard deviation from the mean: a z-score in the range ±1.
-With the z-score we can move the upper and lower bounds to get a more precise results for the outlier values.
+The *Z-score* or *standard score* is the number of standard deviations from the mean.
+If we work with the mean and standard deviation creating an upper and lower limit, our acceptable range will be one standard deviation from the mean: a Z-score in the range ±1.
+With the Z-score we can move the upper and lower bounds to get more precise outlier results.

 The model for the passenger_count variable:

 **(passenger_count  - passenger_series_avg) / passenger_series_stddev AS passenger_zscore**

-So we can calculate the mean and standard deviation of the dataset for the passenger_count, trip_distance (miles) and trip_time (minutes using the function dateDiff) variables with a query to the materialized view:
+So we can calculate the mean and standard deviation of the dataset for the passenger_count, trip_distance (miles) and trip_time (minutes using the function **dateDiff**) variables with a query to the materialized view:
 ```sql
 SELECT
         avg(passenger_count) AS avg_passenger,